 Cheap Doesn’t Mean Bad

 There is a misconception that you’re not a real DJ unless you have expensive gear.
 That cannot be further from the truth.
 A professional DJ controller isn’t just determined by the price.
-In fact, many pro DJs love the compact and refined nature of entry level DJ controllers.
-Check out this YouTube video from Pri yon Yoni explaining why he loves to use entry level DJ controllers that are targeted to beginners.
+In fact, many pro DJs love the compact and refined nature of beginner DJ controllers.
+Check out this YouTube video from Pri yon Yoni explaining why he loves to use beginner DJ controllers that are targeted to beginners.

 Which One Should You Buy?